sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : hyperref aware footnote.sty
+Short desc    : hyperref aware footnote.sty
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : The footnote package by Mark Wooding dates back to 1997 and has
+Descript     : The footnote package by Mark Wooding dates back to 1997 and has
              : not been made hyperref compatible.
 The aim of the present
              : package is to do that.
 ```